joycesim/joycesim.github.io/news/index.md

 ### 2025

 December: Dr Hee Choi will be presenting at AGU Fall meeting, New Orleans!
-Ayo Pierce-Walker finishes his Masters with the group, becoming the first in the group!
+Ayo Pierce-Walker finishes his Masters on Europa, becoming the first in the group!

 November: [Dr Alex Tye](https://www.alextye.com/) is visiting SimLab to collaborate on the Antofalla project!